-'line one' 'line two' . . . 'last line' .
+'line one' 'line two' $\ldots$ 'last line' .

-ADD DOCUMENT adds one or more lines of descriptive commentary to the active file.
+ADD DOCUMENT adds one or more lines of descriptive commentary to the active dataset.
 Documents added in this way are saved to system files.
 They can be viewed using SYSFILE INFO or DISPLAY DOCUMENTS.
-They can be removed from the active file with DROP DOCUMENTS.
+They can be removed from the active dataset with DROP DOCUMENTS.

 Each line of documentary text must be enclosed in quotation marks, and may not be more than 80 bytes long.
-See Section 16.4 [DOCUMENT], page 134.
+See Section 16.5 [DOCUMENT], page 159.